Sea buckthorn: benefits, dosage, contraindications

 Burns, Dermatoses, Wrinkles

-Sea buckthorn can be consumed in the form of juice or sea buckthorn concentrate, sea buckthorn berry oil, or sea buckthorn seed oil. - Juice: 30 mL every morning; - Oil: 1/2 teaspoon per day.
+You can consume sea buckthorn as juice or concentrate, as berry oil, or as seed oil. - Juice: 30 mL every morning. - Oil: 1/2 teaspoon per day.

-Oral consumption of sea buckthorn appears safe for children when used properly, with doses of 5 to 15 g per day for up to 8 weeks in children aged 1 to 7 years.
+Oral consumption of sea buckthorn appears to be safe for children when used appropriately, with doses of 5 to 15 g per day for up to 8 weeks in children aged 1 to 7 years.

 Precautions